 It’s not just about philosophy.
 There are real, practical reasons why we commit to natural dyes:

-1. Skin-Friendly Ingredients: Synthetic dyes can sometimes irritate sensitive skin.
+Skin-Friendly Ingredients: Synthetic dyes can sometimes irritate sensitive skin.
 By sticking with clays, plants, and food colorants, we reduce the risk of harsh reactions.

-2. Eco-Friendly Practices: Natural colorants break down safely in the environment.
+Eco-Friendly Practices: Natural colorants break down safely in the environment.
 No microplastics, no artificial pigments washing down into rivers.

-3. Resource Consciousness: Many food-based dyes can be made from scraps (like onion skins or avocado pits) that would otherwise be discarded.
+Resource Consciousness: Many food-based dyes can be made from scraps (like onion skins or avocado pits) that would otherwise be discarded.
 That means less waste, more resourcefulness.

-4. Consistency with Mission: We can’t claim to make products for outdoor lovers while using industrial shortcuts.
+Consistency with Mission: We can’t claim to make products for outdoor lovers while using industrial shortcuts.
 Natural dyes reflect our alignment with adventure, earth, and intentional living.

 When you pick up one of our camp cotton rounds, you’re holding more than cotton.
 You’re holding a piece of avocado pit, a memory of onion skin, a trace of blueberry.
-When you lather up with our soap, you’re touching clay that once rested deep in the earth, or spice that once flavored a meal.
+When you lather up with our soap, you’re touching clay that once rested deep in the earth, or spice that's been ethically grown and harvested by supported human hands.
 These connections matter.
-They turn ordinary acts — washing your face, taking a shower — into quiet rituals of remembrance.
+It’s not about keeping up with trends or producing flashy, fast-turnaround products.
+It’s about crafting pieces that belong in the outdoors, that align with sustainable living, and that reflect the authenticity of the wild places we cherish.

 If you want to explore natural dyeing for yourself, I’ve also created a free Wild Dyes Guide — a simple resource for experimenting with everyday food items to color textiles at home.
 It’s an invitation to play, to discover, and to see color differently.
-You can find this under the Downloads tab.
+You can find this under the Library tab.

 0 comments